Q: What kinds of pilot licenses are available?

 A: For the sport pilot license, a bunch.
 For the recreational pilot license, a lot.
 For the private pilot rating, a lot more.

-OK, straight answer: At the bare minimum of required hours, you should expect to spend about $4000 for a sport pilot license, $6000 obtaining your recreational pilot license, or $8000 for the private ticket.
+OK, straight answer: At the typical number of hours in our curriculum, you should expect to spend about $10,000 for a sport pilot license, $12,000 obtaining your recreational pilot license, or $15,000 for the private ticket.
 (Your mileage may vary.)
 This expense is typically spread out over a period of several months.
 And, because the skill levels are cumulative, you can start out with the sport certificate, and then continue on to the recreational or private pilot license as your time and budget permit.

 A: Oh, you will!
 Starting again after a lapse will require you to relearn lost skills.
 This is why most student pilots fly far more than the FAA minimum required hours before taking their checkrides.
 If you can minimize downtime, you will also be saving yourself money.